 This study will determine the anti-tumor effect of trametinib in dogs diagnosed with histiocytic sarcoma.
 We hope that this new treatment, which is still experimental in dogs, will decrease the size of the cancer, improve the patients' outcomes, and increase their life expectancy.
 Additionally, the study will test whether markers in the cancer cells’ genes can predict the response to treatment.
 This information could be used in the future to help select those dogs that are more likely to respond positively to treatment.

-This study is funded by the Morris Animal Foundation and supported by The Bernese Mountain Dog Club of America.
+This study is supported by The Bernese Mountain Dog Club of America.

 Eligibility: